maoschanz/Places-and-files-direct-access/README.md

 ## Manual installation

-Download files and put them in an "`emoji-selector@maestroschan.fr`" folder to `~/.local/share/gnome-shell/extensions/`
+Download files and put them in an "`places-and-files-on-desktop@maestroschan.fr`" folder, in `~/.local/share/gnome-shell/extensions/`

 You may need to restart the gnome shell environnment ("logout and login again", or `alt` + `f2` + `r` + `enter`).